THE PRODUCT

 First records in 15 minutes.

 Setup is a drop-in change — your spend records start flowing the same hour.
 From there, onboarding is guided: we map budgets, owners, policies, and the tools your teams already use.
-Implementation guides and documentation are provided to customers during onboarding.

 No public docs to dig through — because you won't be implementing this alone.